gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ### Files
-Each multi task target configuration may have one or more src-dest filepath mappings specified.
-A few formats are acceptible.
+Each multi task target configuration may have one or more src-dest (source-destination) filepath mappings specified.
+The following formats are acceptible and will all be normalized into a format the task will understand.

-The **compact** file format only allows for a single src-dest mapping per-target.
-It is most commonly used where a read-only task (like the [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plugin `jshint` task) requires just a `src` property (the `dest` filepath may be omitted).
+The **compact** file format allows for a single src-dest mapping per-target.
+It is most commonly used where a read-only task—like the [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plugin `jshint` task—requires a single `src` property, or where src-dest mappings aren't relevant.

-The `src` property is an array of one or more source filepaths or wildcard patterns.

 ```js
 grunt.initConfig({